devsh0/Chirp/README.md

 ## Intro

 Chirp is a Twitter clone in its very early stages.
-So far, the only thing working is authentication and that too has a few rough edges.
-Chirp is built using React and Spring Boot.
+It's built using React and Spring Boot.
 The source requires Java >= 17 to build and run locally.

 ## Configuration